MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

        send_flow_rem
-              Marks  the flow with a flag that causes the switch to generate a ``flow removed'' message and send it to  interested  controllers when the flow later expires or is removed.
+              Marks  the flow with a flag that causes the switch to generate a "flow removed" message and send it to  interested  controllers when the flow later expires or is removed.

        check_overlap